 In case HARICA hires an independent contractor for audit or other operations, the contractor is obliged to sign a Non-Disclosure Agreement contract.
 The same principle applies for external auditors.

-Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of section 5.3.3 and the document retention and event logging requirements of sections 5.4.3 and 5.4.1 respectively, including the archival requirements of section 5.5.2.
+HARICA SHALL verify that a Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 5.3.3 and the document retention and event logging requirements of Sections 5.4.1 and 5.5.1.